cloudstack-llc/msty-docs/content/1.features/real-time-data.md

 description: Bring the latest information into your chats
 ---

-Msty's **Real-Time Data** feature allows you to fetch live data from the internet and use it to enrich your chat conversations.
+Msty's Real-Time Data feature allows you to fetch live data from the internet and use it to enrich your chat conversations.
 You can easily toggle this feature on or off as needed.

-#### How to Enable Real-Time Data
+#### How to enable Real-Time Data

-Click the **globe icon** inside the chat input box to activate Real-Time Data fetching.
-When active, this feature retrieves information from the internet and provides it to the model for enhanced context in your conversations.
+Click the globe icon inside the chat input box to enable the Real-Time Data feature.
+When this feature is enabled, Msty retrieves information from the internet and provides it to the model for enhanced context in your conversations.

 ## Search Provider :aurum-tag